grammyjs/website/site/docs/guide/inline-queries.md

 > Further resources are their [detailed description](https://core.telegram.org/bots/inline) of inline bots, as well as the [original blog post](https://telegram.org/blog/inline-bots) announcing the feature, and the Inline mode section in the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inline-mode).
 > They are all worth a read before implementing inline queries for your bot.

-Once a user triggers an inline query, i.e. starts a message by typing “@your_bot_name ...” in the text input field, your bot will receive updates about this. grammY has special support for handling inline queries via the `bot.inlineQuery()` method, as documented on the `Composer` class in the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Composer#inlineQuery).
+Once a user triggers an inline query, i.e. starts a message by typing "@your_bot_name ..." in the text input field, your bot will receive updates about this. grammY has special support for handling inline queries via the `bot.inlineQuery()` method, as documented on the `Composer` class in the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Composer#inlineQuery).
 It allows you to listen for specific inline queries that match strings or regular expressions.
 If you want to handle all inline queries generically, use `bot.on('inline_query')`.